andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 4. <a href="#run-image-classification">Run inference on the Image Classification Code Sample and see the results</a>.
 5. <a href="#run-security-barrier">Run inference on the Security Barrier Camera Demo application and see the results</a>.

-Each demo and code sample is a separate application, but they use the same behavior and commponents.
+Each demo and code sample is a separate application, but they use the same behavior and components.
 The code samples and demo applications are:

 * [Code Samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html) - Small console applications that show how to utilize specific OpenVINO capabilities within an application and execute specific tasks such as loading a model, running inference, querying specific device capabilities, and more.